 Why is there confusion in the U.S.?

 So why shouldn’t a medical provider use the Caduceus?
 Oh, let me count the ways!
 Being the symbol of Hermes, at best, it implies the medical professional is either selling or delivering something.
+The closest you’ll ever get to it being the right symbol is for a palliative care setting where medical professionals carefully “transport” those in their care into the afterlife.
 It goes downhill from there; it may imply the medical provider will kill you (Hermes is the guide to the dead!), feed you to the dogs (shepherds!), hock your jewelry (gamblers!), and tell your mom they haven’t seen you in a week (liars and thieves!).
-So it is not a reassuring medical symbol!
+It is generally not a reassuring medical symbol.
 If you are a medical provider, please do not use the Caduceus!

 It seems most likely that the caduceus became associated with medicine because of two errors: confusion of Traditional Hermes with other Hermes, and lack of recognizing or knowing the difference between two distinct serpentine objects, Traditional Hermes’ caduceus and Aesculapius’ staff.
 The result is that present day medicine, particularly in the United States, often shares the same symbol with merchants and commerce.
 Although, unfortunately, many lay people may think this is appropriate, it seems unlikely that most medical people, if they understood the underlying meaning of this object, would find it suitable. – page 158